 Autism, Motor Development and the NDIS | Physio Advice

-Autism spectrum disorders are estimated to affect around one in 100 individuals in Australia.
-For a person to be diagnosed with autism spectrum disorder (ASD), they need to have characteristics including social and communication difficulties and repetitive behaviours.
+Autism spectrum disorder (ASD) is a neurodevelopmental disorder that affects around one in 100 individuals in Australia.
+For a person to be diagnosed with autism spectrum disorder (ASD), they must have characteristics including social and communication difficulties and repetitive behaviours.

-What’s not as well-known is that people with ASD commonly experience challenges with motor (movement) development.
-In fact, recent research showed 87% of children with ASD aged 5-15 years were at risk of movement difficulties.
-The same study found children with more severe problems in other areas, such as communication and social skills, were also at higher risk for movement problems.
+Recent research has shown that up to 87% of children with ASD aged 5-15 years are at risk of movement difficulties.
+The same study found children with more severe concernss in other areas, such as communication and social skills, were also at higher risk for movement problems.

 When to See a Physiotherapist About Motor Development in Autism

-If you are seeking expert assessment, advice and management about motor development, referral to an NDIS registered physiotherapist may be indicated for the following reasons:
+If you are seeking expert assessment, advice and management for improved motor development, referral to an NDIS-registered physiotherapist may be indicated for the following reasons:

 - Assessment and treatment for gross and fine motor skill development

-- Management of muscle tone problems (low muscle tone and/or spasticity)
+- Management of muscle tone (low muscle tone and spasticity)

 - Advice and management of posture and coordination